 Notre Dame's music program and its students thrive under the tutelage of longtime band director Joe Martin.
+Notre Dame band director Joe Martin works with an upper division class in the school’s state-of-the-art band facility.

 He also said that Michigan's teachers tend to be well-connected to their professional organizations and seek out professional development.
 Finally, he noted that based on his research, the quality of music teachers in the state is outstanding.